idzia/Front-end/README.md

 Set the doctype to HTML5

-Add "<head>" part and setup basic meta data and the <title> of the page
+Add <head> part and setup basic meta data and the <title> of the page

 Add part

-Add "<header>" to the body which will contain navigation menu.
+Add <header> to the body which will contain navigation menu.
 First menu item should link to index.

-Add a "<div>" element to the body which has a class named: content.
+Add a <div> element to the body which has a class named: content.
 This will contain the part of the pages which differs from each other.

 Add an image of you and a small introduction next to it about yourself.

 Add some content to it (e.g. the description of the exercise) to see where will it be.
 You can fill it with arbitrary content.
 Take care to use the different html tags properly so it can express your intent.

-Add "<footer>" and add some content to it.
+Add <footer> and add some content to it.
 Take example from other sites.

 After you finish commit your changes into your repository with a descriptive comment.